camunda/camunda-docs/docs/reference/feel/builtin-functions/feel-built-in-functions-range.md

 ---
 id: feel-built-in-functions-range
-title: Range Functions
+title: Range functions
+description: "This document outlines range functions and examples."
 ---

 A set of functions establish relationships between single scalar values and ranges of such values.
 All functions take two arguments and return `true` if the relationship between the argument holds, or `false` otherwise.

 A scalar value must be of the following type:

 * number
 * date
 * time